SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_ccap_core.md

 - **Core Leaf (DPA) X Percentage IF (Links) Over-utilized**: Calculated.
 The percentage of CCAP core interfaces connected to the specific core Leaf (1, 2, etc.) that are currently over-utilized.

-  This metric is obtained from the CCAP Core Relations KPIs table, by looking up the ""Source Percentage IF Over-Utilized"" for the CCAP in relation to the corresponding core leaf (e.g. Core Leaf 1 = Destination Hop 1).
+  This metric is obtained from the CCAP Core Relations KPIs table, by looking up the "Source Percentage IF Over-Utilized" for the CCAP in relation to the corresponding core leaf (e.g. Core Leaf 1 = Destination Hop 1).

 - **CPU Utilization**: Direct value.
 The percentage of the CPU that is being utilized.